What is a sanctuary?

 Why don't you have some wildcat species?

-Carolina Tiger Rescue is foremost a rescue facility, and as such accepts wildcats that need a home.
-In its history, the facility has had a lion, cougars, leopards, margays, and more.
-However, tigers are by far the most common big cat in the pet trade, and are most likely to need a home.
-Some species do require resources to ensure a comfortable life that Carolina Tiger Rescue currently does not have, such as a cold-climate facility for lynx or snow leopards.
+Carolina Tiger Rescue is foremost a rescue facility and as such accepts wildcats that need a home.
+In its history, the facility has had lions, cougars, leopards, margays, and more.
+However, tigers are by far the most common big cat in the pet trade and are most likely to need a home.
+To ensure a comfortable life, some species require resources that Carolina Tiger Rescue currently does not have, such as a cold-climate facility for lynx or snow leopards.
 Carolina Tiger Rescue would be willing to accept these species if funds are raised to add the infrastructure that those animals would need.

 If I know of a wildcat that needs a home, what should I do?

 If you know of a wildcat that needs a home, please contact our Assistant Director at (919) 542-4684 ext.
 3001.

 There is a cougar/bobcat where I live, what should I do?

 Carolina Tiger Rescue believes that the ideal home for wildlife is in their natural habitat, and cougars and bobcats are both native to North Carolina.
 Please review the “Living with Wildlife” guidelines put out by the Felidae Conservation Fund.

 Approximately 49 animals of 10 different species: tigers, lions, leopards, cougars, caracals, servals, ocelots, bobcats, coatimundi, and kinkajous.

 How many people work at Carolina Tiger Rescue?